kkyon/botflow/README.rst

 It has an active, friendly community you can talk to for support,

-Here's one of the simplest applications you can make
+Here's one of the simple applications you can make